 First: The membranes unruptured, and the os not larger than a crown piece.
 Rectify the position of the child by external manipulation.
 In other words, perform external cephalic version.
 No harm can be done by trying to do this.
 The only ill result that can happen is that the attempt may fail.
-This treatment should be preferred, because it is very desirable that the os should be dilated by the bag of The risk of rupturing the membranes membranes. that must always go with manipulation of the child through them, is a reason for postponing version.
+This treatment should be preferred, because it is very desirable that the os should be dilated by the bag of membranes.
+The risk of rupturing the membranes that must always go with manipulation of the child through them, is a reason for postponing version.
 Further, until the os is as big as a crown piece, bipolar version and the bringing down of a leg cannot easily be done.
 An os uteri the size of half-a-crown will just admit two fingers: it must be as big as a crown to admit two of the operator's fingers and the child's foot.
 For these reasons do not interfere at this stage of the labour, except to rectify the position of the child by external manipulation.

 Second: The os is larger than a crown piece, but not fully dilated; and the membranes unruptured.
 The welfare of the mother and that of the child are here somewhat opposed.
 Freedom from subsequent complications and quick delivery, which means preservation of the mother's strength, are best secured by performing bipolar version and bringing down a foot as soon as the os is the size of a crown piece.
 But if this is done, as the body of the child has to dilate the os uteri, it is very likely (from causes explained in the chapter on breech presentations) that the child will be stillborn.
-If on the other hand we wait, the dilatation of the os, if the membranes remain entire, will go on in a natural manner, and when the os is fully dilated, the child can be turned and quickly delivered; and if the labour runs this course, the danger to the child (if everything but the presentation is normal) is little, if at all, more than in a normal labour.